mnjm/kayal/exampleSite/content/_index.md

 showHeadingAnchors: false
 ---

-**Kayal** is a Hugo theme designed to be minimal, lightweight with warm markdown-ish aesthetics for personal blogsites.
+Kayal is a Hugo theme designed to be minimal and lightweight, with markdown-ish aesthetics for personal blog sites.

-## Features:
+## Features
 - Clean and Responsive Design
 - Light and Dark Color Modes: Automatically adjusts based on browser preferences and/or manual toggle.
 - Profile Homepage